 - Walking your dog is the best form of Exercise.
 Even a short walk will help to burn those calories and give your dog a chance to enjoy the mental stimulation of being outdoors.
-Remember to start of slowly and build up to your goal.
+Remember to start off slowly and build up to your goal.

 - Try something new like dog agility for example.
-You can join a club or set up a course in the back garden, this is a great way to get younger members of the family to be more involved.
+You can join a club or set up a course in the back garden.
+This is a great way to get younger members of the family to be more involved.